 Continue along State Route 31 north to Arcadia, canoeing headquarters for trips along the aptly named Peace River.
 Florida's oldest and largest canoe outfitter, Canoe Outpost - Peace River, at 2816 N.W.
 County Road 661, is ready to take you on a paddling adventure.
 Call 800-268-0083.

 Take Route 70 east out of town and then take 441 South for a few miles to head to Okeechobee, a farming community on the shores of Lake Okeechobee, a bass fishing haven of Florida.
 The Lake Okeechobee Scenic Trail loops the lake with 110 miles for cyclists and hikers.
 Call (863) 983-8101.

 From Arcadia, take 70 West, turn right on County Road 661 and turn left on County Road 665 toward teeny Ona, whose claim to fame is Solomon's Castle, 4533 Solomon Rd.
-The Castle, built by Renaissance man Howard Solomon (equal parts artisan and comedian), contains galleries of his art and more than 80 interpretive stained glass windows.
+The Castle, built by Renaissance man Howard Solomon (equal parts artisan and comedian) and one of the top things to do near Arcadia, contains galleries of his art and more than 80 interpretive stained glass windows.
 The Boat in The Moat, also built by the artist, is a replica of a 16th century Spanish galleon and houses the Castle's restaurant.
 Hours: 11 a.m. - 4 p.m., Tues. - Sun.
 Call (863) 494-6077.